 The latter has been the main topic of study by researchers and transport professionals.
-We now have a wealth of material illustrating the extent to which the factors by which we measure social class like personal and family income and employment opportunities influence travel patterns.
+The factors by which we measure social class – personal and family income and employment opportunities – all influence travel patterns.
 Thus people have always wanted sunshine but this was only made possible by the appearance of budget airlines.

 But we know less about the role of status in influencing travel choices – a problem well known to operators who struggle to persuade higher income groups to travel on bus and coach even when this is a sensible choice.

-Of course there are other factors which can explain travel patterns such as age, gender and race but social class is still a powerful influence.
+There are also other factors which can explain travel patterns such as age, gender and ethnic background.

 While the rich may have always set the standards, the actual social competition used to be played out largely at the neighbourhood level, among people in roughly the same class.
 In recent years as people have become increasingly isolated from their neighbours, a media barrage celebrating the toys and totems of the rich has fostered a whole new level of desire across class groups.
 The old system was keeping up with the Joneses, the new system is keeping up with the Beckhams